jgyy/fcc-scrape/placeholder.md

 ---
-id: 5e7b9f180b6c005b0e76f08c
+id: 5e7b9f170b6c005b0e76f08a
-title: Relational Database Design
+title: Relational Databases and SQLite
 challengeType: 11
-videoId: AqdfbrpkbHk
+videoId: QlNod5-kFpA
-dashedName: relational-database-design
+dashedName: relational-databases-and-sqlite
 ---

 # --question--

 ## --text--

-What is the best practice for how many times a piece of string data should be stored in a database?
+Which is NOT a primary data structure in a database?

 ## --answers--

-0
+index

 ---

-1
+table

 ---

-2
+row

 ---

-3
+column

 ## --video-solution--

-2
+1